 In the 112th Congress, several bills have been introduced to increase sanctions on Iranian human rights abusers.
 On May 4, 2011, the Iran Human Rights and Democracy Promotion Act of 2011 was introduced (S. 879 / H.R.
 1714)-it would make mandatory investigations of Iranian human rights abusers; sanction the sale to Iran of equipment that could be used to suppress demonstrations; reauthorize the Iran Freedom Support Act (see below); and create a "Special Representative" position at the Department of State to focus on highlighting Iran's human rights abuses and coordinate U.S. and international responses.
 This legislation is intended, in part, to build on several human rights-related provisions of CISADA.
 Elements of these bills are also contained in broader Iran sanctions bills, H.R.
-1905 and S. 1048, the former of which was reported out by the House Foreign Affairs Committee on November 2, 2011.
-(For specific names, see CRS Report RS20871, Iran Sanctions, by Kenneth Katzman.)
+1905 and S. 1048, the former of which was reported out by the House Foreign Affairs Committee on November 2, 2011, and passed by the full House on December 14, 2011, by a vote of 410-11.